 What are your thoughts on meatless ground meat alternatives?
 We’ve eaten the Impossible Burger and a few others, but I’ve never really enjoyed them.

 At least that was until I made a half batch of this BBQ Beyond Meatloaf Recipe using our countertop oven.
-It tastes comforting without being heavy, has great flavors (cajun seasoning!), lots of textures (celery, carrots, and oats), and the leftovers make delicious sandwiches for lunch the next day.
+It tastes comforting without being heavy, has great flavors (cajun seasoning!), lots of textures (celery, bell pepper, and oats), and the leftovers make delicious sandwiches for lunch the next day.

 The recipe is from Chef Charity Morgan, you might have already heard of her if you saw The Game Changers movie.
 Her mouthwatering plant-based meals totally stole the show.
 Seeing a group of athletic NFL players eager to dive into her vegan dishes was inspiring to say the least.

 You can learn more about Chef Morgan and find lots of appetizing recipes on her website.